 Currently, ecological footprint has been widely used as a suitable metric of ecological security because of its convenient calculation, clear indicators, visual and strong operability [2].
-Most often, it is calculated from the perspective of carrying capacity to measure the limit of regional ecosystem and the pressure of human consumption activities on the environment [3].
+It was proposed by Rees and Wackernagel and defined by transforming the biomass required by human activities into the land area that can provide biomass and absorb the waste produced by people [3-4].
+Most often, it is calculated from the perspective of carrying capacity to measure the limit of regional ecosystem and the pressure of human consumption activities on the environment [5].
+However, the conventional ecological footprint method ignores the impact of time and region on biological productivity and the ecological function of some unproductive land types [6].